 2. I didn't remove the front propeler shaft because I didn't want to hassle with it which worked for me.
 It was a little tricky when reinstalling but it is doable with the installation process.

-sorry I don't have a pic of both the locations of the rear propeller bolt locations but those are also obvious while your down there but here is a pic of the bolts closest to the transfer case
+sorry I don't have a pic of both the locations of the rear propeller bolt locations but those are also obvious while your down there but here is a pic of the bolts closest to the transmission case

 you'll want to use a 17mm socket and 17mm wrench to remove all 8 bolts (front and rear location). careful not to drop the propeller or damage it